OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 **Mac OS X**:

+Our current OpenMDAO distribution for OS X is a source distribution, so to use it, you must have compilers (C and Fortran) on your system.

 - Xcode -- It's included on the OS X install disk, and installing it will give you access to gcc.
 You can also download a newer version from Apple, but you'll have to fill out a (free) registration to do it.